bonanitech/blog/_posts/2018-11-14-making-home-assistants-presence-detection-not-so-binary-node-red-version.md

 My special thanks to Phil Hawthorne for letting me use the title of his post here.

-In early 2018 I found Phil's excellent blog post "[Making Home Assistant’s Presence Detection not so Binary](https://philhawthorne.com/making-home-assistants-presence-detection-not-so-binary/)", I began using the setup suggested by him almost immediately.
+In early 2018 I found Phil's excellent blog post "[Making Home Assistant’s Presence Detection not so Binary](https://philhawthorne.com/making-home-assistants-presence-detection-not-so-binary/)" and began using the setup suggested by him almost immediately.

 A few months later I started migrating my automations to Node-RED and posted the initial results in the [comments section](https://philhawthorne.com/making-home-assistants-presence-detection-not-so-binary/#comment-3945751887) of Phil's post.